Who We Are

 In the fall of 2015, after the first frost, I gathered up my few scraggly dahlia tubers, packed them away as Great-Grandma had said and began preparing something beautiful.

-In an attempt to create a meaningful name, I went to something meaningful to me -- familial heritage.
-I asked my grandmother to tell me about some of the women in our family's history.
-We began talking about my great-great-great aunt, Clara, a woman that had always left a strong impression on our family.
-I then thought of my grandmother, Joyce.
+In an attempt to create a meaningful name, I went to something meaningful to me -- family.
+My dearest friend Olivia, who played an incredible part in my life, was closest to me during the early stages of this farm.
+One evening I sent her a note asking her to tell me the name of a woman from her families past that she had never gotten to meet, but felt a strong connection to.
+She responded with Clara, her great-great grandmother, and then asked the same of me.
+My response was Joyce.
 Joyce Groezinger was my father's mother.
 She passed away from cancer in the early 90's before I was born.
 Though I never had the privilege to meet these strong-willed women, I knew their names had created the perfect name -- Clara Joyce Flowers.

 With a name planted and a crop ready to hit the soil, we had embarked on a adventure.